bee-software/kickstart/README.md

 fly -t kickstart unpause-job --job kickstart/test
 ````

-Access the pipeline URL http://localhost:8080/teams/main/pipelines/kickstart or follow the build in your terminal
+Access the pipeline URL http://localhost:8080/teams/main/pipelines/kickstart or follow the build in your terminal.

-with, e.g.:
+For example, to follow the `test` job in the terminal:

 ````shell
 fly -t kickstart watch -j kickstart/test